-The RIEA Program consists of three distinct components:
+The RIEA Program consists of the following components:

-- Participation in a four-week academic program developed by a leading U.S. university;
+- Academic Component: Participation in a four-week academic program developed by a leading U.S. university;

-- Participation in professional seminars to be held at the Institute of International Education in New York City;
+- Participation in professional seminars to be held at the Institute of International Education in New York City and Washington, D.C.;

 - A Practicum in the international student office in a leading U.S. university.

-The program will last three months from mid-January through mid-April, 2017.
+The program will last three months from mid-January through mid-April.

 Candidates must submit a standard set of documents consisting of an application form, personal statement of purpose, three letters of recommendation, including at least one from the rector or a vice-rector of the applicant’s university, and a copy of a diploma.
-Selected applicants will be invited for an interview in English and TOEFL examination in October, 2015.
-RIEA Program finalists will be selected no later than December, 2017.
+Selected applicants are invited for an interview in English and TOEFL examination in October of current competition year.
+RIEA Program finalists will be selected no later than December of current competition year.

-RIEA grants cover all international airfare costs and transportation costs in the USA.
-Grantees receive a health insurance, a monthly stipend and allowances sufficient to cover all expenses, including housing and meals while they are on the program in the USA.
+RIEA award covers all international airfare costs and transportation costs in the USA.
+Participants receive a health insurance, a monthly stipend and allowances sufficient to cover all expenses, including housing and meals while they are on the program in the USA.

-After completing a series of seminars all of the participants will be invited to take part in the annual AIEA Conference
+After completing a series of seminars all of the participants are usually invited to take part in the annual AIEA Conference.

 The last four weeks of the RIEA program allocated to an individual training of each fellow in the international student office at one of the leading U.S. universities.